3v1n0/zsh-bash-completions-fallback/README.md

 `compopt` support, that may be used to control the output or avoid adding spaces.
 However this could be implemented at later times.

+If a new bash completion has been installed in the system, it would be too expensive to monitor the completions directroy for new files, so just restart zsh or call `_bash_completions_load`.

 Requirements
 ------------------------------------------------------------------------------